poult-lab/daily-word/english_words_ learning.md

 04.persistent, vigorous and varied efforts [pəˈsɪstənt] [ˈvɪɡərəs]

 [adj] Despite persistent, vigorous and varied efforts to increase student body racial and ethnic diversity by race-neutral means

+05.diversity  [daɪˈvɜː(r)səti]

+[noun] the biological diversity of the rainforests.

+"a range of many people or things that are very different from each other"